Skip to content

 • Simplicity: Makes configurations easier to read and manage.

-Example usage of a default block for default_args
+Example usage of the default block

 Specifying default_args in the default block